sovereign-nature/deceuvel-client/README.md

 # De Ceuvel Client

-Client for De Ceuvel data sets as a `npm` package.

-This repository contains a client, as a `npm` package, to retrievethe data gathered from the De Ceuvel purifying park, located in the Netherlands.
+This repository contains a client, as a `npm` package, to retrieve the data gathered from the De Ceuvel purifying park, located in the Netherlands.

 ## Requirements